 You may bring a personal supply of alcohol with you into the campsites (decanted into plastic bottles, please), but you will not be able to bring it into the festival arena where there are licensed bars.
 This will be STRICTLY adhered to and you may be searched and be asked to return the alcohol to your tent.

-Camping is available in 3 sections: adults, families and live-in vehicles.
+Camping is available in 4 sections: adults only, families, VIP glamping and live-in vehicles.
 Each section will have its own dedicated area.
-The families section will be in a separate area altogether.
+The families section will be in a separate (quieter) area altogether.

 Tents are not available to hire, but you can bring your own tent and camping gear.